weng-yue/weng-yue.github.io/index.md

 Hi, I am Yue, a postdoc at the University of Minnesota.
 Welcome to my personal page.
 Stay tuned for updates...

 **Research Interests**
-- Instabilities in reactive and non-reactive flows
+- Combustion instability, flame dynamics
 - Dynamical system and chaos
-- Experimental fluids and flow imaging techniques
+- Flow imaging techniques
-- Spray and aerosol

 **Work Experience**
 - **_University of Minnesota Twin Cities_**\